woll-an/robotics-explained/content/forwardkinematics.md

 # Chaining Transformations

 Back to the main problem: Our goal is to develop a transformation matrix $T(q)_{O,ee}$ which allows us to compute the pose of the end-effector given the configuration of the robot. $T_{O,ee}$ is the transformation from the origin (O) to the end-effector (ee).
+We know the geometry of the three links and we have sensors which measure the rotation of the three joints.
+We can express the rotation from each joint plus the translation due to the geometry of the link as a transformation matrix.
+Additionally, we have the transformation from the origin to the first joint.

-As we learned in the article about [transformation matrices](/transformation) we can construct the transformation matrix by chaining multiple transformation matrices, for our robot arm i.e.
+As we learned in the article about [transformation matrices](/transformation) we can chain multiple transformation matrices together and to get the overall transformation from the origin to the tip of the endeffector.
+For our robot, i.e.

 $$T(q)_{O,ee} = T(q_0)_{O,0} \cdot T(q_0)_{0,1} \cdot T(q_0)_{1,2} \cdot T_{2,ee}$$